 Our digitally printed Angola flags are made to a high quality, durable knitted polyester.
 Made to the Flag Institute approved design, by us here in the UK.
 Each flag is hand finished with a double sewn hem for durability, and a headband, rope and toggle suitable for attachment to any standard flagpole.
-To offer our appreciation for your order we now offer Free Delivery on all flag orders.

 The first known flag in the area of south west Africa that was to be Angola was the flag of the Kingdom of Kongo in 1390.
 It featured a simple plain white field with a red cross in the centre.

 When the Portuguese invaded in 1575 and colonised Angola the flag was changed to the Portuguese flag.
 The flag is a vertical green and red bicolour with the Portuguese lesser coat of arms where the colours join.

 The People’s Movement of the liberation of Angola (MPLA) began guerrilla warfare against the Portuguese government in 1961.
 The MPLA chose a red and black horizontal bicolour flag with a five-pointed star in the centre that referenced the movements’ communist connections.